Audit thresholds · UK guide · Updated May 2026

 Short answer

 Most small UK limited companies do not need a statutory audit.
-The small company audit exemption applies to companies that meet at least two of three size criteria (turnover, balance sheet, employees).
-All thresholds must be verified at gov.uk as they are updated by legislation.
-[VERIFY at gov.uk/audit-exemptions-for-private-limited-companies]
+The small company audit exemption applies to companies that meet at least two of three size criteria: turnover not more than £15m, balance sheet total not more than £7.5m, and average employees not more than 50 (thresholds uplifted for periods commencing on or after 6 April 2025).
+See gov.uk/audit-exemptions-for-private-limited-companies.

 A company qualifies for audit exemption if it meets at least two of the three criteria above in the relevant financial year.
 Both the current and previous year are assessed.
-[VERIFY thresholds at gov.uk — they were updated by the Companies and Partnerships (Accounts and Reports) Regulations]
+The thresholds were uplifted by the Companies and Limited Liability Partnerships (Accounts and Audit Exemption) Regulations 2024 for periods commencing on or after 6 April 2025.

 FAQs